Callumgander/CourseNotes/Four Semesters in Six Hours part 1 (FINISHED) (X) .md

 - two sorted arrays, find the median element between the arrays
 - naive answer: concat the arrays and sort
 - or, even better, use the stitch part of the merge sort algorithm and just find the median of the results, which will take up less time
-- you shouldn’t really need to copy these algorithms vertatum but instead be able to take ideas from them to use in problems
+- you shouldn't really need to copy these algorithms vertatum but instead be able to take ideas from them to use in problems

 Quicksort
 \- one of the most useful and powerful sorting algorithms
-\- even though merge sort is used for most js sorting, whenever it’s not used, quicksort is
+\- even though merge sort is used for most js sorting, whenever it's not used, quicksort is
 \- there are like 70 plus variations of quicksort
 \- another recursive algorithm
 \- basic gist is that you take the last element in the list and call it the pivot
 \- construct two lists, basically those in the left list are those that are smaller than the pivot and those larger are in the right list
 \- then call quicksort on each of those lists
-\- the initial pivot doesn’t get passed down to the further break downs
+\- the initial pivot doesn't get passed down to the further break downs
 \- if the base case, length of one of the lists is zero then concat the lists and the pivot and return
 \- another Big O of O(n log n) but takes up less memory than mergesort so it is often favoured, but it does poorly if you pass it a sorted list